 Lido does not lock up users’ funds.
 Don’t worry about your assets being locked up or unstaking periods.

-The platform is quite user-friendly.
-Any crypto holder, with a few clicks of a button, can link supported wallets to Lido, deposit their funds, and start earning.
-Lido is a crypto staking platform worth any crypto holder’s time if staking as an investment strategy in their mind.
+The platform is user-friendly.
+With a few clicks of a button, you can link supported wallets to Lido, deposit your funds, and start earning.

 If you plan to HODL ETH for awhile, it seems like earning an extra 3—4% APY is not a bad idea.